riscv-verification/RVVI/README.md

 Each RISC-V core being designed so far has implemented its own specific bespoke interfaces for the specific core and the various verification components, and has required a specific bespoke test bench.
-This means with each design, all components, and testbench having their own custom interfaces there is very little re-use that can be made and the process is inefficient and time consuming.
+This means with each design, all components, and test bench having their own custom interfaces there is very little re-use that can be made and the process is inefficient and time consuming.
 More effort goes into testing than design and so it is essential going forward to make the hardware design verification (HW DV) process as